 At a glance

-Seplat’s portfolio comprises six blocks in the Niger Delta, four of which Seplat operates directly.
+Seplat’s portfolio comprises eight blocks in the Niger Delta, four of which Seplat operates directly.

 To be a world-class independent energy company delivering premium value to all stakeholders.